Contemporary-Physicslab/Demolab/book/book/0 introduction/About.md

 # About this book

-This book started off as a collection of pdfs from the '90s.
+This book started off as a collection of pdf's from the '90s.
 We realised this was a valuable but static and outdated archive.
 We envisioned an updated online and dynamic repository of physics demonstrations which is accessible to all.
 By utilizing [GitHub](https://github.com) we would enable others to contribute, allow them to offer suggestions, fix bugs, while maintaining version control and ensuring quality.
 Our ultimate goal was to create a ‘living’, ‘ever-growing’ repository where the quality of the demonstrations can be continuously enhanced through active contributions from fellow educators, see {ref}`fig_infograph`.

 ```{figure} Infographic.png
 :width: 60%